 6. Equipment for working from home

-Full- or part-time arrangements for working at home are now common in many industries.
-Computer equipment or other supplies provided by your employer to enable you to do your job are not taxable benefits.
-Where you must provide your own office space or equipment, you may be able to deduct all or part of these expenses for tax purposes if your employer completes and signs a Form T2200 that you file with your tax return.
+What if you must provide your own office space or equipment?
+Then you may deduct all or part of these expenses for tax purposes.
+That's if your employer completes and signs a Form T2200 that you file with your tax return.

 7. Tuition reimbursement